rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint#1.md

 ## Sprint 1: Repository Setup, Project Management, CommerceTools Integration, and Development Environment Configuration (150 points) 😊

-In the first sprint, the team will focus on setting up the project repository, establishing effective project management using a task board, integrating with CommerceTools to create the project and API client, and configuring the development environment with a bundler, TypeScript, ESLint, Prettier, Husky, and Jest for testing. 😎 The mentor will evaluate the team's progress and assign points based on achieving specific goals and milestones.
+In the first sprint, the team will focus on setting up the project repository, establishing effective project management using a task board, integrating with CommerceTools to create the project and API client, and configuring the development environment with a bundler, TypeScript, ESLint, Prettier, Husky, and Jest (or Vitest) for testing. 😎 The mentor will evaluate the team's progress and assign points based on achieving specific goals and milestones.

 ### Working with the Repository 📁